tradle/why-hypercore/FAQ.md

 - Mobile support https://twitter.com/jarredsumner/status/1223633060551225344
 - How to build chat and other apps on IPFS and Hypercore
 - Git on IPFS or Hypercore.
 How P2P supports Git: https://www.ctrl.blog/entry/git-p2p-compared.html

+### I wonder what P2P apps can be built on Hypercore?

+Need help with this.
+Meanwhile take a look at ideas [listed by IPFS community](https://docs.ipfs.io/concepts/usage-ideas-examples/):

 ### Does Hypercore have a community?